stackmuncher/stm_app/README.md

-# Technology Stack Analyzer for Global Directory of Software Developers
+# Profile Builder for Global Directory of Software Developers

-StackMuncher App is a static code analysis tool that answers one question:
-> What is my stack and how well do I know it?

-The app analyses local Git repositories and uploads a technology stack report to https://stackmuncher.com for inclusion into the developer's profile.
+#### StackMuncher app analyses local Git repositories and creates a profile on https://stackmuncher.com, a Global Directory of Software Developers.

+The code analysis is non-judgemental.
+It simply collects the facts such as what languages and frameworks are used, number of lines of code or library use.
+All that data is assembled into a Developer Profile to help someone looking for your skills find you.

 ## Privacy

 1. All code analysis is done locally.
 Not a single line of code is leaving your machine.
 2. All identifying and sensitive information like file or private library names is stripped.
-3. Your developer profile is completely anonymous unless you add your name and contact details.
+3. Your developer profile is completely anonymous unless you add your name and contact details to it.

 ## Examples